raspberrypilearning/nix-python-gps/en/step_1.md

 	ls /dev/ | diff --suppress-common-lines -y - dev_list_1.txt
 	```

-- A list such as this should be displayed.
+- You should see a list similar to this:

   ```bash
   serial							      <